arnav-snowleo/try/teamArnav/index.md

 ---
 type: "team"
-title: DemoTeam
+title: codeAR
-name: "DemoTeam"
+name: "codeAR"
 github-link: "https://github.com/arnav-snowleo/ScannerApp "
 description: "hello I am Flutter App Developer"
-Team-Quote: ""
+Team-Quote: "codeforgood"
-Team_Tech_Stack: ""
+Team_Tech_Stack: "Flutter"
-Application_Type: ""
+Application_Type: "Mobile App"
 No_Of_Member: "2"
 ---

 Hey !
 We are Team codeAR.
-We are here to win. and we also love open source.
+We are Tech-savvy teens who believe education without contributing to the society is meaningless and in the quest of AtmaNirbhar Bharat initiative we wish to code, code and make India self-reliant.
 ---

 ## Project's Overview